 "PART 1A.
-PUBLIC HEALTH AUTHORITIES AUTHORIZED.
+PUBLIC HEALTH AUTHORITIES AUTHORIZED. "§ 130A-43.

-"§ 130A-43.
 Title and purpose.

-- (a) This Part shall be known and may be cited as the 'Public Health Authorities Act'. - (b) The purpose of this Part is to provide an additional and alternative method for counties to provide public health services.
+- (a) This Part shall be known and may be cited as the 'Public Health Authorities Act'. - (b) The purpose of this Part is to provide an alternative method for counties to provide public health services.
 This Part shall not be regarded as repealing any powers now existing under any other law, either general, special, or local. - (c) It is the policy of the General Assembly that Public Health Authorities should have adequate authority to exercise the powers, rights, duties, functions, privileges, and immunities conferred upon them by law.

-To this end the provisions of this Part shall be broadly construed, and grants of powers shall be construed to include any powers that are reasonably expedient to the exercise of power. - 20 "§ 130A-44.
+"§ 130A-44.
 Definitions.

-As used in this Part, unless otherwise specified: (1) 'Authority service area' means a authority as provided for in G.S.
-13
+As used in this Part, unless otherwise specified:

-- (1) 'Authority service area' means area within the boundaries of the authority as provided for in G.S.
-130A-45.4. - (2) 'Board' means a public health authority board created under this Part. - (3) 'Department' means the Department of Environment, Health, and Natural Resources. - (4) 'County board of commissioners' means the legislative body charged with governing the county. - (5) 'County' means the county which is, or is about to be, included in the territorial boundaries of a public health authority when created hereunder. - (6) 'Federal government' means the United States of America, or any agency, instrumentality, corporate or otherwise, of the United States of America. - (7) 'Government' means the State and federal governments and any subdivision, agency, or instrumentality, corporate or otherwise, of either of them. - (8) 'Public health authority' means a public body and a body corporate and politic organized under the provisions of this Part. - (9) 'Public health facility' means any one or more buildings, structures, additions, extensions, improvements, or other facilities, whether or not located on the same site or sites, machinery, equipment, furnishings or other real or personal property suitable for providing public health services; and includes, without limitation, local public health departments or centers; public health clinics and outpatient facilities; nursing homes, including skilled nursing facilities and intermediate care facilities, adult care homes for the aged and disabled; public health laboratories; administration buildings, central service and other administrative facilities; communication, computer and other electronic facilities; pharmaceutical facilities; storage space; vehicular parking lots and other such public health facilities, customarily under the jurisdiction of or provided by public health departments, or any combination of the foregoing, with all necessary, convenient or related interests in land, machinery. apparatus, appliances, equipment. appurtenances, site preparation, landscaping, and physical amenities. - (10) 'Real property' means lands, lands under water, structures, and any and all easements, franchises and incorporeal hereditaments and every estate and right therein, legal and equitable, including terms for years and liens by way of judgment, mortgage or otherwise. - (11) 'State' means the State of North Carolina.
+- (1) 'Authority service area' means the area within the boundaries of the authority as provided for in G.S.
+130A-45.4. - (2) 'Board' means a public health authority board created under this Part. - (3) 'Department' means the Department of Environment, Health, and Natural Resources. - (4) 'County board of commissioners' means the legislative body charged with governing the county. - (5) 'County' means the county which is, or is about to be, included in the territorial boundaries of a public health authority when created hereunder. - (6) 'Federal government' means the United States of America, or any agency, instrumentality, corporate or otherwise, of the United States of America. - (7) 'Government' means the State and federal governments and any subdivision, agency, or instrumentality, corporate or otherwise, of either of them. - (8) 'Public health authority' means a public body and a body corporate and politic organized under the provisions of this Part. - 'Public health facility' means any one or more buildings, structures, (9) additions, extensions, improvements, or other facilities, whether or not located on the same site or sites, machinery, equipment, furnishings or other real or personal property suitable for providing public health services; and includes, without limitation, local public health departments or centers; public health clinics and outpatient facilities; nursing homes, including skilled nursing facilities and intermediate care facilities, adult care homes for the aged and disabled; public health laboratories; administration buildings, central service and other administrative facilities; communication, computer and other electronic facilities; pharmaceutical facilities; storage space; vehicular parking lots and other such public health facilities, customarily under the jurisdiction of or provided by public health departments, or any combination of the foregoing, with all necessary, convenient or related interests in land, machinery, apparatus, appliances, equipment, furnishings, appurtenances, site preparation, landscaping, and physical amenities. - (10) 'Real property' means lands, lands under water, structures, and any and all easements, franchises and incorporeal hereditaments and every estate and right therein, legal and equitable, including terms for years and liens by way of judgment, mortgage or otherwise. - (11) 'State' means the State of North Carolina. - "§ 130A-45.

-"§ 130A-45.
 Creation of a public health authority.